leonardovilarinho/vue-acl/README.md

   - **router**: your VueRouter instance
   - **acceptLocalRules**: if you can define new rules inside vue components
   - **globalRules**: define globals rules for access in routes and any components
+  - **middleware**: async method executed in all route change event, to get user in your api and change permission
 - **AclRule**: class with rule builder, the instance receive initial permission.
   - **or**: method for add OR condition in rule, e.g: if current permission is public OR admin the rule isPublic equals true
   - **and**: method for add AND condition in rule, e.g: if current permission contains user AND inside the rule isLogged equals true